ossUser-Swift/swift-apps-collection/CONTRIBUTING.md

 - Respect the **[Modified MIT License (Non-Commercial)](./LICENSE.md)** — contributions must also be non-commercial.
 - **Do not include pirated or copyrighted content.** Only share files you have the legal right to use.
 - If you use **AI tools** to generate code, note it in your PR for transparency.
-- Follow the **Liquid Glass UI** design system for interface consistency.
 - Keep commits clean, descriptive, and focused on a single task.
+- Do not add unsafe, inappropriate or suggestive content.

 ---